bhingesuchita/TSP-PickupDeliveryRoute/README.md

 ```

 Part 3: Search for next valid location
 This section searches for the next location from the list of next valid locations for the current location denoted in the graph.
-A location that is not located in the path is selected and parts 1 to 3 are repeated.
+A location that is not visited in the path is selected and parts 1 to 3 are repeated.
 ```
 optimal_path = None
 optimal_distance = 10000